Informational entropic Regge trajectories of meson families in AdS/QCD: Informational entropic Regge trajectories and meson mass spectra

 In the following discussion of the informational entropic Regge trajectories (\ref{itp1}) -- (\ref{itp3}), the notation $m_{\alpha,n}$ means the mass of the $n^{\rm th}$ meson in some $\alpha$-meson family ($\alpha=\rho, a_1, f_0$), corresponding to the element in the respective meson family with $n$ excitation number.
 Considering the experimental of the $\rho$ vector meson family, although there is no mesonic excitation ${\tt v}_n$ in the $\rho$ meson family higher than $n=8$, experimentally detected, the informational entropic Regge trajectory in Fig. \ref{f6} deploys a reliable method for predicting the mass of the ${\tt v}_n$ vector meson states, for $n\geq 9$.
 Although the explicit calculation by Eq. (\ref{eomrho}), with potential (\ref{v10}), is already known to produce the mass spectra of the $\rho$ vector meson family, as a function of the $n$ excitation number, here the masses of the ${\tt v}_9$ and ${\tt v}_{10}$ elements in the $\rho$ meson mass family can be then inferred.
-In fact, for $n=9$, Eq. (\ref{itp1}) yields $\log({\rm CE}_\rho) = 17.450$.
-Replacing this value in the informational entropic Regge trajectory (\ref{itq1}), one obtains the mass $m_{\rho,9}=2834.68$ MeV, for the ${\tt v}_9$ mesonic state in the $\rho$ meson family.
-The standard deviations for Eqs. (\ref{itp1}) -- (\ref{itq1}) gives the reliable range $2767\; {\rm MeV}\lesssim m_{\rho,9}\lesssim 2901\;{\rm MeV}$, for the ${\tt v}_9$ vector meson state.
-Similarly, the ${\tt v}_{10}$ vector meson excitation has mass $m_{\rho,10}=3072$ MeV.
-Considering the standard deviations for Eqs. (\ref{itp1}) -- (\ref{itq1}), the range $3009\lesssim m_{\rho,10}\lesssim 3135$ MeV is a reliable one.
+In fact, for $n=9$, Eq. (\ref{itp1}) yields $\log({\rm CE}_\rho) = 18.423$.
+Replacing this value in the informational entropic Regge trajectory (\ref{itq1}), one obtains the mass $m_{\rho,9}=2878$ MeV, for the ${\tt v}_9$ mesonic state in the $\rho$ meson family.
+The standard deviations for Eqs. (\ref{itp1}) -- (\ref{itq1}) gives the reliable range $2813\; {\rm MeV}\lesssim m_{\rho,9}\lesssim 2945\;{\rm MeV}$, for the ${\tt v}_9$ vector meson state.
+Similarly, the ${\tt v}_{10}$ vector meson excitation has mass $m_{\rho,10}=3098$ MeV.
+Considering the standard deviations for Eqs. (\ref{itp1}) -- (\ref{itq1}), the range $3042\lesssim m_{\rho,10}\lesssim 3153$ MeV is a reliable one.
 One can further extrapolate the mass spectra for the ${\tt v}_n$ vector mesonic excitations, for $n\geq 11$, however the standard deviations are larger, the higher the $n$ excitation number is.
+Analogously, the $a_1$ axial vector meson family can be analyzed.
+The masses of the ${\tt a_7}$ and ${\tt a}_{8}$ can be then inferred, using the mass spectra of the experimentally detected mesons in this family, using Eq. (\ref{itp2}) -- (\ref{itq2}).
+In fact, for $n=7$, Eq. (\ref{itp2}) yields $\log({\rm CE}_{a_1}) = 15.878$.
+Replacing this value in the informational entropic Regge trajectory (\ref{itq1}), one obtains the mass $m_{a_1,7}=2567$ MeV, for the ${\tt a}_7$ mesonic state in the $a_1$ meson family.
+The standard deviations for Eqs. (\ref{itp2}) and (\ref{itq2}) gives the reliable range $2491\; {\rm MeV}\lesssim m_{a_1,7}\lesssim 2637\;{\rm MeV}$, for the ${\tt a}_7$ axial vector meson state.
+Similarly, the ${\tt a}_8$ vector meson excitation has mass $m_{a_1,8}=2782$ MeV.
+The standard deviations for Eqs. (\ref{itp1}) and (\ref{itq1}) yield the range $2708\lesssim m_{a_1,8}\lesssim 2869$ MeV.
+One can further infer the mass spectra of the ${\tt a}_n$ vector mesonic excitations, for $n\geq 9$.
+Finally, the masses of the next generation of $f_0$ scalar mesons, can be predicted.
+Employing Eq. (\ref{itp3}), for $n=9$ implies that $\log({\rm CE}_{f_0}) = 16.073$.
+Now, one can substitute this value into Eq. (\ref{itq3}), yielding the mass of the ${\tt s}_9$ element in the $f_0$ meson family, $m_{f_0,9}=2905$ MeV.
+The standard deviations for Eqs. (\ref{itp3}) -- (\ref{itq3}) gives the reliable range $2806\; {\rm MeV}\lesssim m_{f_0, 9}\lesssim 2996\;{\rm MeV}$, for the ${\tt s}_9$ scalar mesonic excitation.
+Besides, similar calculations yield the ${\tt s}_{10}$ scalar meson excitation mass, $m_{f_0,10}=3189$ MeV.
+The standard deviations related to Eqs. (\ref{itp1}) and (\ref{itq1}) imply the range $3094\lesssim m_{\rho,10}\lesssim 3301$ MeV, for the ${\tt s}_{10}$ scalar meson.
+One can further extrapolate the mass spectra of the ${\tt s}_n$ scalar mesonic excitations, for $n\geq 11$, however the standard deviations increase, the higher the $n$ excitation number is.